-The Congestion Charge is not in operation on Saturdays and Sundays.
+The Congestion Charge is now temporarily in operation on Saturdays and Sundays.

-The Congestion Charge is not in operation on Bank Holidays and days between Christmas and New Year.
+The Congestion Charge is now temporarily in operation on Bank Holidays and days between Christmas and New Year.

 If you haven't paid the Congestion Charge when you should have, you'll be sent a Penalty Charge Notice for £160.
 You will need to pay this fine within 28 days.
 If you pay within 14 days, you will receive a 50% discount and will only have to pay £80.

 People living within the congestion zone receive a 90 per cent discount on the charge, although you must be a registered resident to qualify.